harryaskham/hif/README.md

 - Achievements for weird trhigs - alarm in the bathtub
 - repeat the mantra on the radio for special ending
-- look at things shows things in them
 - queries - what is X
 - more verbs
 - Endgame triggers